Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-Sketching has also been used to construct \emph{low-rank} Hessian approximations through the Sketch-and-Project framework, originally developed by \cite{Gower2015Randomized} for solving linear~systems, and extended to general convex optimization by \cite{Luo2016Efficient, Doikov2018Randomized, Gower2019RSN} among others.
-The convergence properties of this family of methods have been thoroughly studied: they are known to achieve linear convergence in expectation, with the rate~controlled by a so-called \emph{stochastic condition number}, which is defined as the smallest eigenvalue of the expectation of the low-rank projection matrix defined by the sketch \citep{Gower2015Randomized}.
-While the per-iteration cost of stochastic Newton methods based on Sketch-and-Project is generally lower than that of the aforementioned Newton sketch methods, their convergence rates are more sensitive to the spectral properties of the Hessian \citep[precise characterizations of the convergence are given by][]{Mutny2020Convergence,Derezinski2020Precise}.
-Also, the obtained Hessian estimates are generally biased, so they are not amenable to averaging.
+Sketching has also been used to construct \emph{low-rank} Hessian approximations through the Sketch-and-Project framework, originally developed by \cite{Gower2015Randomized} for~solving linear systems, and extended to general convex/nonconvex optimization by \cite{Luo2016Efficient, Doikov2018Randomized, Gower2019RSN, Na2022Asymptotic}.
+The convergence properties of this family of~methods~have~been thoroughly studied: they achieve linear convergence in~expectation, with the~rate controlled by a so-called \emph{stochastic condition number}, which is defined as the smallest eigenvalue of the expectation of the low-rank projection matrix defined by the sketch \citep{Gower2015Randomized}.
+While the per-iteration cost of stochastic Newton methods based on Sketch-and-Project is generally lower than that of the aforementioned Newton sketch methods, their convergence rates are more sensitive to the spectral properties of the Hessian.
+The precise characterizations of the convergence rates are given in \cite{Mutny2020Convergence,Derezinski2020Precise, Derezinski2022Sharp}.
+Moreover, the Sketch-and-Project estimates are generally biased, so they are not appropriate for averaging.